tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/create.md

             --formation-endpoints) if and only if both formations opt in to that connection (list each other in their connections map)

+            Multiple items can be passed as a comma separated list, or by using the argument multiple times.

             [aliases: connections]

         --exclude-provider <PROVIDER>
-            A provider that this Formation's Flights are *NOT* permitted to run on.
-This will override any matching value given by via --provider
+            A provider that this Formation's Flights are *NOT* permitted to run on

+            This will override any values given to --provider

+            Multiple items can be passed as a comma separated list, or by using the argument multiple times.

             [aliases: exclude-providers]
             [possible values: aws, azure, digitalocean, equinix, gcp, all]

         --exclude-region <REGION>
             A region in which this Formation's Flights are *NOT* allowed to run in (See REGION SPEC below)

+            This will override any values given to --region

+            Multiple items can be passed as a comma separated list, or by using the argument multiple times.

             [aliases: exclude-regions]
             [possible values: xa, asia, xc, prc, peoplesrepublicofchina, xe, europe, eu, xf, africa, xn, northamerica, namerica, xo, oceania, xq, antarctica, xs, samerica, southamerica, xu, uk, unitedkingdom, all]